 Stage 2 - Formal Stage

-All stage 2 formal complaints must be submitted by the complainant, to the Director of Marketing and Communications using the UPSU complaints form which is available to download via upsu.com.
-It must be emailed to email@example.com.
+All stage 2 formal complaints must be submitted by the complainant, to the Director of Central Services using the UPSU complaints form which is available to download via upsu.com.
+It must be emailed to firstname.lastname@example.org.
 This form must be submitted within 20 working days of the event or circumstances which the complainant is wishing to make a complaint on.
 If a complaint relates to a series of events the form should be submitted within 20 working days of the most recent event.

 The UPSU complaints form requires the student to give details of the following: